 Jesus spoke clearly about the the world's hatred for Him and people like Charlie Kirk.

-20 Remember the word I spoke to you: ‘A servant is not greater than his master.’
-If they persecuted Me, they will persecute you also.
-If they kept My word, they will keep yours also.
+Remember what I told you: ‘A servant is not greater than his master.’
+If they persecuted me, they will persecute you also.
+If they obeyed my teaching, they will obey yours also.

 No comments: